nixilla/gather/documentation/try/index.md

 # Try Gather For Yourself

 The best way to evaluate Gather is to take it for a test drive.
-This series of self guided demo's will take you through installation, setting up a simple survey and then sending that data to a CKAN data portal.
+This series of self guided demos will take you through installation, setting up a simple survey and then sending that data to a CKAN data portal.

 ## Prerequisites
 These setup instructions assume that you are a System's Administrator, Developer or DevOps type person with some familiarity with github and docker.
 If this is not you, maybe you can borrow someone like this to help with the prerequisites and get your machine configured properly.
 Once your machine is set up and configured with github, docker, and python, the rest is just following command line instructions.